How we use your information

 This privacy notice advises you what to expect when Acorn Finance Limited (“AFL”) collects your personal data and makes sure that we continue to comply with privacy law and regulation.
 AFL is the Data Controller for the information you provide to us and information we obtain.
 We have developed this policy because we want you to feel confident about the privacy and the security of your personal information.
 AFL is registered under the Data Protection (Jersey) Law 2018 and Data Protection Authority (Jersey) Law 2018, effective 25th May 2018, following the EU General Data Protection Regulation (GDPR).

-What information do we collect about you?
+What information do we ask for and why?

 We collect information about you for the following reasons: